denten-books/plain-text/4-chapter.md

 building this chain of deferring analogies (from the reading child to the drug induced reading hallucination) we are acting as though "we had tried to find the real artichoke by stripping it of its leaves," writes Wittgenstein [@wittgenstein_blue_1965, 125].
-Instead, the leaves, when bundled together, are the artichoke.
+Instead, the leaves themselves, when bundled together, *are* the artichoke.

-For Wittgenstein, our mistake lies in attempting to reduce cognitive activity like "reading" to a set of either external (functional) attributes or internal (formal) mental structures.
+At which point of peeling the artichoke, does the artichoke disappear into leafy particulates?
+Cognition, for Wittgenstein, works in the same way.
+Our mistake lies in attempting to reduce cognitive activity like "reading" to a set of either external (functional) attributes or internal (formal) mental structures.
 Yet neither of these are sufficient.
 Reading happens in the head and on the page [@wittgenstein_blue_1965, 16].
 Wittgenstein explains that:

 > In the consideration of our problems one of the most dangerous ideas is the
 > idea that we think with, or in, our heads [...]
 'Thinking takes place in the